adampresley/sublime-cf-js-log-finder/README.md

-# Sublime Console/CFDUMP/Abort Finder
+# Sublime ColdFusion console/CFDUMP/CFABORT Finder

 ## About
-Sublime Console/CFDUMP/Abort Finder is a Sublime Text 2 plugin designed to allow users an easy way to find code in ColdFusion and JavaScript source that may contain commands like *console.log()*, *&lt;cfdump&gt;*, or *&lt;cfabort&gt;*.
+Sublime ColdFusion console/CFDUMP/CFABORT Finder is a Sublime Text 2 plugin designed to allow users an easy way to find code in ColdFusion and JavaScript source that may contain commands like *console.log()*, *&lt;cfdump&gt;*, or *&lt;cfabort&gt;*.